 GCSE Results Day Thursday 20th August.
 9 am in the Sixth Form Centre.

 Well done to all the students who worked so hard to achieve these results.
-We still have some 2018 certifactes that students should pick up.
-The 2019 certificates are not yet ready for collection.
+We still have some 2018 certificates that students should pick up from reception.

 Students should collect certificates from school reception during office hours.